Are you an aspiring screenwriter looking to enhance your scriptwriting skills?

 With WeFixYourScript.com, you partner with a professional screenwriter who is actively working in the business.
 This allows us to offer total support to the independent screenwriter and filmmaker by an expert.
-From our one on one consultations and in-depth notes to cleaning and polishing script, and rewrites.
-We can even create a synopsis, treatment, or look book for you.
+From our one on one consultations and in-depth notes to cleaning and polishing scripts, and rewrites.
+We can even create a synopsis, treatment, or lookbook for you.
 We pride ourselves on elevating our clients’ work to the next level.
 With us, you get more than a “script doctor” you get a professional screenwriter who is invested in your success.

-There’s a beautiful question from your ‘In the Spotlight‘ series that I would like to ask you: What’s been the most important skill you’ve developed on your path to screenwriting?
+6. What’s been the most important skill you’ve developed on your path to screenwriting?

 Patience.
 It took me a while to realize that screenwriting is about the long game.
 Anything in this business takes time.
 Once I accepted that this was a lifelong journey then I was freed to really allow myself to fall in love with this craft.
 A weight had lifted off me.
 Then I began to research and truly study screenwriting.
 This changed my life and now I am on a path to truly help others learn and master this craft.
 I get to witness screenwriting change someone’s life firsthand as it did mine.